-14. (1) A member of the Board must-

-(a) be a fit and proper person to hold office as a member; and

-(b) have appropriate qualifications and experience in the field of biodiversity.

-- (2) The following persons are disqualified from becoming or remaining a member of the Board: - (a) A person holding office as a member of Parliament or a provincial legislature; or - (b) a person who has been removed from office in terms of section 21.
+- 14. (1) A member of the Board must- - (a) be a fit and proper person to hold office as a member; and - (b) have appropriate qualifications and experience in the field of biodiversity. - (2) The following persons are disqualified from becoming or remaining a member of the Board: - (a) A person holding office as a member of Parliament, a provincial legislature or a municipal council; or - (b) a person who has been removed from office in terms of section 21.